leoschwab/xymbassadors/BrandSentiment/3rdPartyBrandExpression.md

 **Coinmarketcap**

 CoinMarketCap is the cryptocurrency world's "go-to price checker for as long as anyone can remember," according to Bitcoin.com.
-There are a number of reasons why this site is the dominant force in the field of price tracker services, including strong brand awareness, length of time established, and familiarity.
+There are a number of reasons why this site is the dominant force in the field of price tracker services.
+These include strong brand awareness, length of time established, and familiarity.
 As a result, it is the go-to source for investors searching for the latest coin: the one with the most exciting prospects or the one that's the most undervalued.
 Understanding how Coinmarketcap presents the NEM/NIS1/XEM brand will help us understand our existing brand messaging.

 **They don't know NIS or NIS1**